Enrique Iglesias: 2015–present: Final

-During a chat with Ricky Martin and Sebastian Yatra, Iglesias revealed that his next album would be released in two volumes, titled Final, as it likely would be his last album.
+Enrique announced his next album would be released in two volumes and be called Final, as they would be his last albums.
 Iglesias claimed, "it's something that I have been thinking about for the past few years" but also insisted, "I'm never going to stop writing songs because I love writing songs, but I'm going to do it in a different way, meaning they don't necessarily have to be packaged as an album, so this project to me is important".
-On 17 September, Iglesias released Final (Vol. 1), alongside a new single, "Pendejo", followed by "Te Fuiste" featuring additional vocals by Puerto Rican rapper Myke Towers.
-On 28 March 2022, Iglesias released the romantic ballad "Espacio en Tu Corazón" which served as the theme song for the telenovela Corazón guerrero and will be featured in the upcoming Final (Vol. 2).
+On 17 September 2021, Iglesias released Final (Vol. 1), which included his string of hits from 2015 on wards as well as new tracks such as the singles "Pendejo", and "Te Fuiste" which featured Puerto Rican rapper Myke Towers.
+The album has over 3 billion audio streams and was certified 6× Platinum (Latin category) in the US Also in 2021, Iglesias embarked on a co-headline tour with Ricky Martin.
+The tour was originally planned for a year earlier but was postponed due to the COVID-19 pandemic.
+The tour consisted of twenty-six arena dates across North America and featured Colombian pop star Sebastian Yatra as the opening act.
+A year later, Iglesias embarked on another co-headline tour of North America with both Martin and Pitbull named "The Trilogy Tour", which was originally consisted of twenty-four dates and a second leg of fourteen dates due to popular demand.